tearust/tea-docs/Blog/TEA_Project_Intro.md

 In the first place we have blockchain technology.
 There is a blockchain inside the TEA project.
 We call it tea-layer-1, internally.

-It is developed on top of Substrate.
-Substrate is a blockchain development toolkit by Polkadot.
+It is developed on top of Substrate, a blockchain development toolkit by Polkadot.
 Because TEA is based on Substrate, it will be effortless to communicate and collaborate with other blockchains in Polkadot ecosystem.
-But it doesn't mean TEA is limited to working with Substrate based blockchains only: TEA can work with any client blockchain or even with non-blockchain components.
-It is just easier when the client is Substrate based due to the inter-chain communication protocol.
-An additional reason for choosing Substrate is that the protocol is developed using the Rust programming language and has WebAssembly as compiling target.
-This technical stack is the same as TEA’s: we like Rust and WebAssembly too.
+Of course, this doesn't mean that TEA is limited to working with Substrate-based blockchains only: TEA can work with any client blockchain or even with non-blockchain clients.
+Then again, it is  easier when the client is Substrate based due to the inter-chain communication protocol.
+An additional reason for choosing Substrate is that the protocol is developed using the Rust programming language and has WebAssembly as its compiling target.
+This technical stack is the same as TEA’s: we like Rust and WebAssembly too :)

 Secondly, IPFS (the inter-planetary file system) is used as our network and storage layer.
 We chose IPFS because it is a mature distributed storage solution with considerable community support.
-One of the TEA project's use cases is to add computing functionality to existing IPFS nodes.
-Adding a new definition to IPFS (inter-planetary functional services).
+One of the TEA project's use cases is to add computing functionality to existing IPFS nodes, adding a new definition to IPFS (inter-planetary <em>functional services</em>).
 The network layer of IPFS, called LibP2P, is the base layer of our delegation chain network.

 In third place, we have the hardware-based trusted computing technology.
 This is how the Trust Chain works.
 In our current demo, we used a TPM chip by Nations Technologies on a Raspberry Pi as our testing environment.
 This doesn't mean we support TPM only, as any hardware trusted computing technologies could be applied, granted that they can deliver a Proof of Trust on which other nodes can agree.
 In the TEA project, we do not decide whether a node is secure or not; we provide a consensus on what most nodes agree on.
 In other words, TEA is neutral to all trusted-computing-technologies.